 Initially the egeria config document will be used verbatim, however if processing is needed, a Admission Webhook could be used to validate (validating) & convert (mutating) the config before storing in k8s.
 This approach could also be used for CR validation.

 Scaling & failover¶

 Kubernetes is a useful container solution that scales from a raspberry pi to huge cloud deployments.
 As such it may be used for anything from development to full enterprise production - and this is a strong part of it's appeal.
 So the operator must support everything from a small development environment, through to a scalable, reliable cloud environment.

-The OMAG server platform (aka 'server chassis') is effectively a java process that is launched and acts as a container for running Egeria servers (below).
-In itself it has relatively little configuration but does include - TLS configuration ie passwords, keys, certs - Spring configuration (security, plugins)
+The OMAG Server Platform is a java process that is launched and acts as a platform for running OMAG Servers (below).
+In itself it has relatively little configuration but does include:

-It offers an admin interface for defining servers (below) and starting/stopping them.
-It also provides the base URL which is extended for server access.
+It offers an administration interface for defining OMAG Servers (below) and starting/stopping them.

 So how do we scale?¶